 Using London Trams

-Wheelchair and mobility scooter users have priority in the wheelchair space.
-The wheelchair space can be used by passengers with buggies or prams provided the space is free.
+- Wheelchair and mobility scooter users have priority in the wheelchair space - buggies or prams can use this space when it's free

 Planning your trip

-Check our status updates for disruptions to your journey on our status updates page.
+Check for any disruptions to your journey on our status updates page.

 You must touch in on the yellow card reader at the tram stop before boarding.
 If the reader doesn't recognise your payment, you should try again or use a different payment method.
 Use the help point if you need it.
 There is no need to touch out at the end of your journey.

 When boarding the tram at Wimbledon you must touch in on the tram-only readers on Platform 10, even if you have already touched in at the station gateline.
 There is no need to touch out, but you must touch in on the National Rail or London Underground reader if you are interchanging to avoid being over charged or a penalty fare.